 The Early Childhood Care and Education Infant/Toddler Child Care Specialist TCC program is a sequence of five courses designed to prepare students with the basics needed for working with infants and toddlers. the program provides an intense look at understanding and learning activities and proper care needed for infants and toddlers.
-Graduates have gualifications to be employed in early care and education settings including child care centers, Head Start, and Georgia Pre-K programs.
+Graduates have qualifications to be employed in early care and education settings including child care centers, Head Start, and Georgia Pre-K programs.

-Required Courses (15 Credit Hours) Credit Hours ECCE 1101 Introduction to Early Childhood Care and Education 3 ECCE 1103 Child Growth & Development 3 ECCE 1105 Health, Safety and Nutrition 3 ECCE 2330 Infant/Toddler Development 3 ECCE 2332 Infant/Toddler Group Care and Curriculum 3
+ECCE 1101 Introduction to Early Childhood Care and 3

+Education

+ECCE 1103 Child Growth and Development 3

+ECCE 1105 Health, Safety and Nutrition 3

+ECCE 2330 Infant/Toddler Development 3

+ECCE 2332 Infant/Toddler Group Care and Curriculum 3